-Deploy or undeploy java web applications in tomcat is very easy to handle.
+Deploy or undeploy java web applications in Tomcat are very easy to handle.
 You can either deploy or undeploy your war file manually or use tomcat manager.
 This article will show you how to do that.

 1. Manually Deploy or Undeploy.

-To manually deploy a war file is so easy, you just need to copy that war file to your tomcat webapps folder as below picture.
-After that, the war file will be extracted to a sub folder under webapps.
+- To manually deploy a .war file is so easy, you just need to copy that .war file to your tomcat webapps folder.

-If you encounter any error, you can check the content in the unzipped folder.
+- If you encounter any errors, you can check the content in the war file extracted folder.
 The content in it should like below.